justinjung04/justinjung04-portfolio/README.md

 ### Optimization

 In order to optimize javascript for adaptive websites, it was necessary to dynamically load javascript depending on the detected device.
 It is done by dynamically adding a script tag. `device.js` imports `mobile-detect` to determine the device from front-end, and creates a script tag with a javascript source that is relevant.
-Refer to `device.js` for details.
+Please refer to `device.js` for details.

 ### Inheritance

 For components that will have different views for different devices, we can utilize class inheritance to keep the common logic in parent class and to make appropriate views in child classes.
 States and methods from the parent are inherited to children, and they can be easily extended and overridden.
-Refer to `header.js`, `header-desktop.js` and `header-mobile.js` for details.
+Please refer to `header.js`, `header-desktop.js` and `header-mobile.js` for details.

 ### Central & unidirectional data flow